Add simple API for creating new content elements

 3) Maybe we should also call this XMLSECTION?

-#3 Updated by Jeff Segars almost 10 years ago
+#3 Updated by Jeff Segars about 10 years ago

 Thanks for the feedback Benni!